New independent pharmacy in New London promises to ‘be part of the neighborhood’

 Transferring prescriptions will be easy and there will be free, local delivery seven days a week, he said.

-Last weekend, Thibeault and his staff went door-to-door through a wide swath of the south end of the city, hanging bright yellow paper tags with information about the pharmacy on door knobs, including an offer for a $5Dunkin Donuts gift card to neighbors who returned the tag to Quality Care Drug.
+Last weekend, Thibeault and his staff went door-to-door through a wide swath of the south end of the city, hanging bright yellow paper tags with information about the pharmacy on door knobs, including an offer for a

 While small, the store, which is newly painted and carpeted, includes a full line of typical drug store products, as well as a small selection of gifts and a large array of greeting cards.
 There are over-the-counter products, medical supplies, candies and crackers, sunglasses, batteries, and most everything else a customer would find in a larger store, including durable medical equipment, diabetes supplies and incontinence care.